ucs-compute-solutions/FlexPod-UCSM-VMware/README.md

 # FlexPod Converged Infrastructure setup using Ansible for FlexPod Datacenter with Cisco UCSM M6, VMware vSphere 8, and NetApp ONTAP 9.12.1

-This repository for FlexPod contains Ansible playbooks to configure Cisco Nexus, Cisco UCS Intersight, Cisco MDS, NetApp ONTAP, VMware ESXi, and VMware vCenter.
+This repository for FlexPod contains Ansible playbooks to configure Cisco Nexus, Cisco UCSM, Cisco MDS, NetApp ONTAP, VMware ESXi, and VMware vCenter.
 This repository can be used for setting up Cisco devices, NetApp ONTAP, and VMware ESXi and vCenter as covered in the following Cisco Validated Design (CVD): https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flexpod_iac_e2d_deploy.html.

 The CVD lays out the complete process for configuring the FlexPod using Ansible.
 Since these playbooks are intended to save time in setting up a working FlexPod, a complete FlexPod as shown below is needed to execute the playbooks.
 Various simulators could be used to partially test individual playbooks.